victoriaychen/Catfe/README.md

 Contributors: Sara Siqueira, Yiyi Wang, Willy Lin, Victoria Chen

-We built this website for a fictional business called Catfé, an environment conducive to relaxing or studying on the Tufts campus.
+We built this website for a fictional cat cafe called Catfé, an environment conducive to relaxing or studying on the Tufts campus.

 We used HTML, CSS, JavaScript, and Jquery.